wavefront-mike/wavefront-collector/docs/README.awscloudwatch.md

 Each key in the "metrics" object is a regular expression and the value is an object with the following keys:
    * stats
         a list of statistics to pull down with the GetMetricStatistics() call.
 Valid values are any of : 'Average', 'Maximum', 'Minimum', "SampleCount', 'Sum'
-   * source_names
+   * source_name (array)
-        an array of :
+     * The first name that contains a value is returned as the source name.
-          - Point tag name
+       * Point tag name
-          - Dimension name
+       * Dimension name
-          - String literal (must begin with an '=') The first name that contains a value is returned as the source name.
+       * String literal (must begin with an '=').
-   * dimensions_as_tags
+   * dimensions_as_tags (array)
-        Comma-separated list of dimension names to copy over as point tags
+     * Comma-separated list of dimension names to copy over as point tags.
+If not provided, all dimensions are pulled as point tags.
+To not copy any dimensions as point tags, the value of this must be an empty array ([]).
    * namespace
-        The AWS namespace (AWS/EC2, etc.)
+     * This is the AWS namespace (AWS/EC2, etc.).
+See [AWS Namespaces](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/aws-namespaces.html)
    * priority
-        A numeric value indicating the priority of this configuration.
+     * A numeric value indicating the priority of this configuration.
 This is only used if more than one configuration matches the metric name.

 The key to the dictionary is a regular expression that should match a:
      `<namespace>.<metric_name>` (lower case with period escaped with a backslash)

 An example of this configuration file is: